 Every November scores of people gather in towns and cities throughout Myanmar to gaze in wonder at countless airborne animal-shaped balloons that illuminate the night sky.
 The Taunggyi Tazaungdaing Festival, otherwise known as the ‘Hot-air Balloon Festival’, is one of the major celebrations of the year and is a national holiday in Myanmar.

-During the festival (which this year will take place from 12-17th November), locals playfully compete to see who can decorate the most beautiful and elaborate balloons, many of which take the shape of animals with elephants, birds, cows and ducks taking to the skies.
+During the festival (which this year will take place in November), locals playfully compete to see who can decorate the most beautiful and elaborate balloons, many of which take the shape of animals with elephants, birds, cows and ducks taking to the skies.
 The festival is possibly the reason the hyperbole “when pigs fly” has never caught on in Myanmar – as at least once a year you’ll be able to see exactly that.

 The festival soundtrack is provided by traditional orchestras who inspire people to make donations to the local monasteries as they parade through the streets.
 The festival is truly a time for giving, and new robes are a popular gift to monks and monasteries.